PrincetonUniversity/removing_tedium/09_final_thoughts/README.md

 + The more proficient you are with vim or emacs, the faster you will be able to work.

-+ Bypass the wall time limits imposed on jobs by using Slurm job dependencies to run continuously for weeks (there is monthly downtime).
++ Bypass the wall time limits imposed on jobs by using Slurm job dependencies to run continuously for weeks or months.

 + Write your own utilities to automate your research work.
 Combine these utilities with system commands to construct a pipeline.